10up/gutenberg-best-practices/guides/using-wordpress-packages-on-the-frontend.md

 You can find a list of `@wordpress/` packages that are the exception to this rule and that can be used in the [Useful packages outside of the editor](#useful-packages-outside-of-the-editor) section.

 :::warning
 The `@wordpress/` dependencies are first and foremost designed to be used within the editor.
 Therefore they are not super optimized for frontend performance and size.
-Many of the packages rely on [`lodash`](https://lodash.com) or [`moment`](https://momentjs.com) and therefore come with a **lot** of code.
+Some packages rely on [`lodash`](https://lodash.com) or [`moment`](https://momentjs.com) and therefore come with a **lot** of code.
 :::warning

 ## Bundle size

 One of the pitfalls of using the [Dependency Extraction Webpack Plugin](https://www.npmjs.com/package/@wordpress/dependency-extraction-webpack-plugin) is that you don't see the size of the externalized WordPress packages.
 They are not a part of your bundle but instead get added as an additional script that gets loaded before yours.
-And these WordPress bundled scripts don't allow you to do any sort of tree shaking.
+Given these packages are bundled via WodPress, they don't allow you to do any sort of tree shaking.

-This is especially problematic because they often rely on individual functions from [`lodash`](https://lodash.com) but therefore load all of lodash as a result.
-Which is a heavy import.
+This is especially problematic because they often rely on individual functions from [`lodash`](https://lodash.com) but therefore load all of lodash as a result which is a heavy import.

 Speaking of [`lodash`](https://lodash.com) one pitfall is, that the [Dependency Extraction Webpack Plugin](https://www.npmjs.com/package/@wordpress/dependency-extraction-webpack-plugin) externalizes more than just the `@wordpress/*` dependencies.
 It externalizes all these imports: